utk7arsh/Automotive-Pilot-State-Recognition/README.md

 # Automotive-Pilot-State-Recognition
 By Utkarsh Lal and Ryan Man

-Project for Engineering 96C: Internet of Things
+An Internet of Things project

 - The IoT model is designed to train and detect six motions that are essential in a semi-automatic car.
 - This data can be analyzed to check for safe driving.